 3. Think about bigger sacrifices: This isn't possible for everyone, but if you're willing and able, more drastic measures might help you rack up your budget figure faster.
 Can you move in with your parents to save on rent?
 Or move in together if you haven't already?
 Do you both own cars and do you both need them?
 If your car isn't an absolute essential, selling it could pay for a big chunk of your wedding, but of course, selling a car is no small sacrifice.
 If you can't afford to make drastic cuts, you shouldn't feel pressured to - it's a wedding at the end of the day, and what's important is you two spending your lives together, so spending a little longer saving is no biggie in the long run.

 4. Consider ways you can cut corners on your wedding: This isn't technically saving, but if you don't want to compromise on certain aspects of a wedding - for example, you have a designer gown you've always dreamed of wearing, or a country manor venue is non-negotiable - think outside the box.
 Maybe that designer has a sample sale coming up where you can pick up a bargain, or getting married off-peak at that dream venue might knock a couple of grand off the final bill.
 You're going to have to come at this from all angles.

 You might like: 50 ways to save - planning your wedding on a budget

 5. Is getting a side hustle an option?
 Weddings can be just as expensive as a house deposit, and plenty of people end up looking for a side hustle for a few months to generate some extra cash to squirrel away.
-Again, it's not an option for everyone, and there's no doubting a second job is no joke, but a flexible option like taking on some extra freelance projects, starting an Etsy shop, or taking on some shifts where you can work for yourself, like with Deliveroo or similar, might be workable depending on your skillsets, and hours available.
+Again, it's not an option for everyone, and there's no doubting a second job is no joke, but a flexible option like taking on some extra freelance projects, starting an Etsy shop, or taking on some shifts where you can work for yourself, might be workable depending on your skillsets, and hours available.